abojda/abojda.github.io/_posts/2023-6-28-aquarium-part3.md

 ---
 layout: post
-title: "Aquarium object detection #3 - Deploying YOLOv5 Object Detection with Gradio"
+title: "Aquarium object detection #3 - Deploying YOLOv5 object detection with Gradio"
 excerpt: "We develop object detection demo with Gradio and deploy it to the HuggingFace Spaces"
 ---
 {% assign part = 3 %}